 Samsung may not match Apple’s software-based battery optimization, but it makes up for it by jamming absolutely massive batteries in its phones — and that works too.
 In fact, among the current generation, Samsung phones on average come out ahead of their iPhone counterparts unless you disable 5G on Apple’s phones.

 Galaxy phones can’t quite match the performance of the iPhone, but they have quite a few other tricks up their sleeve beyond just battery life.
-Sticking to the Galaxy S line, you have massive zoom capabilities on the camera, gorgeous 120Hz AMOLED displays and incredible integration with Windows 10.
+Sticking to the Galaxy S line, you have massive zoom capabilities on the Galaxy S21 Ultra and Galaxy S22 Ultra cameras, gorgeous 120Hz AMOLED displays and incredible integration with Windows 11.

-Samsung also produces some of the more unique smartphone offerings available today with foldables like the Galaxy Z Fold 2 and Galaxy Z Flip 5G, which offer considerably better battery life than their direct rivals.
-Finally, for stylus fans, there’s the Galaxy Note 20 Ultra, one of our favorite phones of 2020.
+Samsung also produces some of the more unique smartphone offerings available today with foldables like the Galaxy Z Fold 3 and Galaxy Z Flip 3, which offer considerably better battery life than their direct rivals.
+Finally, for stylus fans, there’s the Galaxy Note 20 Ultra, one of our favorite phones of 2020 and perhaps the last Galaxy Note we'll ever see.

 Mid-range phones with the best battery life